pixelchai/VTPX/Releases/v0.1 Unstable - The Core Update/info.md

 For now, it only has 1 question - which is "Translate: love/like" (the answer is amo, amare, amavi, amatum by the way)

-## Here's the output if you enter the folowing things:
+## Here's the output if you enter the following things:
 ### Amo, Amare, Amavi, Amatum
 ```
 Hello World!